WilliamBu1/A-Lightweight-Vision-Language-Model-for-Early-Stage-Fruitlet-Classification-in-Apple-Orchards/GOOGLE_COLAB/README.md

 ⚠️ **Warning:** You may need to adjust the paths in the notebooks to be inlign with your specific setup.
 However it should mostly lineup if you upload necessary data into the Google Colab session content.

-### 1. TinyCLIP Fine-tuning (`tinyCLIP.ipynb`)
-**Purpose**: Fine-tune TinyCLIP model on small image patches for multi-label classification

-**Model**: TinyCLIP-ViT-61M-32-Text-29M-LAION400M
-- Lightweight vision-language model optimized for edge deployment
-- The finetuned weights are in this repo but you can finetune it yourself using the dataset and notebook

-**Dataset**:
+## Dataset:
 - 600 full sized images from ROBOFLOW with COCO annotations
 - Data split 80/10/10 for training, validation, testing
 - Thousands of cropped apple fruitlet image patches (224x224) derived from the full sized images
 - 4 classes: calyx, fruitlet, peduncle, negative
 - Apple varieties: Scilate and Scifresh orchards
 (To use the dataset, it is uploaded in the main directory of the repo as train and valid; test is not uploaded)

+### 1. TinyCLIP Fine-tuning (`tinyCLIP.ipynb`)
+**Purpose**: Fine-tune TinyCLIP model on small image patches for multi-label classification

+**Model**: TinyCLIP-ViT-61M-32-Text-29M-LAION400M
+- Lightweight vision-language model optimized for edge deployment
+- The finetuned weights are in this repo but you can finetune it yourself using the dataset and notebook

 **Training**:
 - 5 epochs, batch size 32, BCEWithLogitsLoss